Ann Widdecombe: Criminal justice

 In her speech at the 2000 Conservative conference, she called for a zero tolerance policy of prosecution, with the punishment of £100 fines for users of cannabis.
 This was well received by rank-and-file Conservative delegates.

 Over the years, Widdecombe has expressed her support for a reintroduction of the death penalty, which was abolished in the UK in 1965.
-She notably spoke of her support for its reintroduction for the worst cases of murder in the aftermath of the murder of two 10-year-old girls from Soham, Cambridgeshire, in August 2002, in the Soham murders.
-She supported the argument that the death penalty would have deterrent value, as within five years of its abolition the national murder rate had more than doubled.
+She notably spoke of her support for its reintroduction for the worst cases of murder in the aftermath of the murder of two 10-year-old girls from Soham, Cambridgeshire, in August 2002, arguing that in the five years up to 1970 when the death penalty was suspended, the national murder rate had more than doubled.

 Environmental and science issues

 She is a committed animal lover and one of the several Conservative MPs to have consistently voted for the ban on the hunting of foxes.
 Widdecombe was among more than 20 high-profile people who signed a letter to Members of Parliament in 2015 to oppose David Cameron's plan to amend the Hunting Act 2004.